trevorwagner/trevorwagner.dev/_static/posts/code-walkthrough-simple-framework-running-ui-tests-with-cucumber-jvm-sprinboottest-and-selenium.md

 ## Organizing the Project as Ready to Modularize

 I have personally had the experience of defining new tests in more than one expansive, monolithic JVM-based test framework, then configuring the framework to point at the appropriate test system, then pressing enter to execute.
-After that… (we wait)
+After that... (we wait)

-Then… (we wait)
+Then... (we wait)

-Then… (we wait)
+Then... (we wait)

-And we continue to wait (maybe three minutes, maybe longer — who knows) while the whole project compiles, including potentially running any tests against it.
+And we continue to wait (maybe three minutes, maybe longer -- who knows) while the whole project compiles, including potentially running any tests against it.
 Only then do we get to execute tests.
 Hopefully we didn't encounter a compilation error or make a mistake that would require us to stop execution (hopefully the tests don't fail while we're at it), because then all that time we spent waiting would effectively have been wasted.

 For now let's not talk about potentially running this framework in cloud infrastructure or a CI service that charged by the compute cycle.

-A few years ago I found a pattern (it looks like it's since been taken down by the author) where the software engineer modularized parts of the framework, each (defined for Maven — not Gradle) with its own individual `pom.xml`:
+A few years ago I found a pattern (it looks like it's since been taken down by the author) where the software engineer modularized parts of the framework, each (defined for Maven -- not Gradle) with its own individual `pom.xml`:

 - [glue](https://github.com/trevorwagner/spiegel-junit-med/tree/main/src/main/java/io/twagner/spiegel/cucumber/glue): Store Cucumber step definitions, lifecycle hook code, and code directly tied to running Cucumber steps.
 - [pageobjects](https://github.com/trevorwagner/spiegel-junit-med/tree/main/src/main/java/io/twagner/spiegel/pageobjects): Store only page objects (if you're unfamiliar with page objects see below) used with Selenium (or your applicable UI interaction framework).